ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

     }
 ```

-Under Play mode, need to release CPU for other tasks.
-Use a flag **switchStateCur** to indicate switch state.
-Once confirm Press and Release, start the
+Under play mode, the code is broken into two parts in order not to block the CPU processing for other on going tasks.
+First part is to detect "press" down and let the code flows to next step.
+With a **switchStateCur** flag to indicate the switch state, on next loop second part of the code will be able to detect "release" button.
+Once confirm Press and Release, start the jump action.
-jump action.

 ```
     switchState = digitalRead(togglePin);